 The Big Spring refinery primarily produces two grades of gasoline (E10 premium 91 and E10 regular 87).
 Diesel and jet fuel products produced at the Big Spring refinery include military specification jet fuel, commercial jet fuel and ultra-low sulfur diesel.
 We also produce propane, propylene, certain aromatics, specialty solvents and benzene for use as petrochemical feedstocks, and asphalt along with other by-products such as sulfur and carbon black oil.
 The Big Spring refinery produces both low-sulfur gasoline and ultra-low sulfur diesel fuel, both on-road and off-road, pursuant to current EPA clean fuels standards, and certain boutique fuels supplied to the El Paso, Texas, and Phoenix, Arizona, markets.

-The chart below sets forth information concerning the Big Spring refinery's production slate for the year ended December 31, 2019, 2018 and the six months ended December 31, 2017 (the period since the Delek/Alon Merger):
+The chart below sets forth information concerning the Big Spring refinery's production slate for the year ended December 31, 2020, 2019 and 2018: